kd365/mem0_deployment_lab/docs/students/api.md

 ---

-## Demo: Seed 3 Users (Pop Culture)
+## Demo: Seed 3 Fictional Users

-These endpoints add a bunch of memories so search results are meaningful.
+These endpoints just add a bunch of memories to the database so search results are more abundant.
 They use `infer=false` for deterministic seeding.

+Analogy:

+- `infer=false` is like **INSERT INTO** (you provide the data and it gets stored)
+- `infer=true` is like “LLM → extract facts → decide actions → write changes”

 - `POST /v1/demo/seed/tony-stark`
 - `POST /v1/demo/seed/leia-organa`